zzhou292/RAGBase/README.md

+# RAGBase

-RAGBase is an advanced Retrieval Augmented Generation framework designed to enhance your AI applications with multi-source knowledge retrieval capabilities.
-Built to operate locally or with cloud-based models, RAGBase creates a seamless pipeline between your data and large language models.
+_A advanced Retrieval Augmented Generation framework designed to enhance your AI applications with multi-source knowledge retrieval._

-Overview
+## Overview

 RAGBase provides a modular, extensible solution for building RAG systems with multiple retrieval agents targeting different knowledge sources.
 By leveraging vector databases and optimized embeddings, RAGBase delivers highly relevant context to your LLM, resulting in more accurate, knowledge-grounded responses.

-The system operates through two main phases:
+### System Phases

+- **Data Preparation & Indexing**
-    Data Preparation & Indexing: Processing various data sources into searchable vector embeddings
+  Process various data sources into searchable vector embeddings.
+- **Retrieval & Generation**

-    Retrieval & Generation: Dynamically fetching relevant information and generating responses when users ask questions11
+  Dynamically fetch relevant information and generate responses when users ask questions.

-Key Features
+## Key Features

+- **Triple-Agent Retrieval System**
-    Triple-Agent Retrieval System: Specialized agents for source code, documentation, and conversation history4
+  Specialized agents for source code, documentation, and conversation history.
+- **Multiple LLM Interfaces**

-    Multiple LLM Interfaces: Seamless integration with NVIDIA NIM services and Ollama for local model deployment10
+  Seamless integration with NVIDIA NIM services and Ollama for local model deployment.
+- **Fully Customizable Pipelines**

-    Fully Customizable Pipelines: Configure every aspect of the RAG workflow from chunking to prompt engineering8
+  Configure every aspect of the RAG workflow from chunking to prompt engineering.
+- **Scalable Architecture**

-    Scalable Architecture: Built to handle everything from personal projects to enterprise-scale applications5
+  Built to handle everything from personal projects to enterprise-scale applications.
+- **Privacy-Focused**

-    Privacy-Focused: Process sensitive data locally without external API calls when using Ollama integration
+  Process sensitive data locally without external API calls when using Ollama integration.
+- **Comprehensive Evaluation**

-    Comprehensive Evaluation: Built-in metrics for measuring retrieval quality and response accuracy7
+  Built-in metrics for measuring retrieval quality and response accuracy.

-Architecture
+## Architecture

 RAGBase follows a modular architecture with separate components for:

+- **Document Processing**
-    Document Processing: Extract, clean, and chunk text from various sources
+  Extract, clean, and chunk text from various sources.
+- **Vector Embedding**

-    Vector Embedding: Convert text into numerical representations using configurable embedding models
+  Convert text into numerical representations using configurable embedding models.
+- **Vector Storage**

-    Vector Storage: Index and store embeddings for efficient similarity search
+  Index and store embeddings for efficient similarity search.
+- **Retrieval Agents**

-    Retrieval Agents: Specialized components to extract relevant information based on query context
+  Specialized components to extract relevant information based on query context.
+- **LLM Interface**

-    LLM Interface: Connect to either NVIDIA NIM services or local Ollama models
+  Connect to either NVIDIA NIM services or local Ollama models.
+- **Response Generator**

-    Response Generator: Combine retrieved information with the query to produce accurate answers27
+  Combine retrieved information with the query to produce accurate answers.

-Retrieval Agents
+## Retrieval Agents

 RAGBase implements three specialized retrieval agents:

+- **Source Code Retriever**
-    Source Code Retriever: Intelligently navigates codebases to extract relevant functions, classes, and implementation details.
+  Intelligently navigates codebases to extract relevant functions, classes, and implementation details.
 Optimized for understanding code semantics beyond simple keyword matching.
+- **README Doc Retriever**

-    README Doc Retriever: Specializes in extracting high-level project information, setup instructions, and usage examples from documentation.
+  Specializes in extracting high-level project information, setup instructions, and usage examples from documentation.
 Particularly valuable for understanding project architecture and intent.
+- **Conversation Document Retriever**

-    Conversation Document Retriever: Maintains and indexes past interactions, allowing the system to reference previous questions and answers for improved context awareness and continuity.49
+  Maintains and indexes past interactions, allowing the system to reference previous questions and answers for improved context awareness and continuity.

-Each agent can operate independently or in concert, with the system automatically determining which knowledge sources are most relevant to each query.
+Each agent can operate independently or together, with the system dynamically determining which knowledge sources are most relevant for each query.